Eddy Gronfier

 Eddy Gronfier (b.
 France, 1970) started as a local radio host on Fun Radio Annecy in 1985, then NRJ Chambéry.

-In 1988, he moved to Paris to become the host of a national radio in primetime, this time on Fun Radio until 1990 alongside other hosts like Manu Levy, Max (radio host)|Max or Difool.
+In 1988, he moved to Paris to become the host of a national radio in primetime, this time on Fun Radio until 1990 alongside other hosts like Manu Levy, Max or Difool.

 He hosted live shows, like La Plus Grande Discothèque du Monde at the Palais Omnisports de Paris-Bercy with Alexandre Debanne.